apache/incubator-kie-tools/README.md

 Contribute
 --------------------
 - When opening PRs, please make sure to provide a detailed description of the issue along with the JIRA, if there's one.
-- Also, since we depend on DMN and BPMN editores and our CI build is *not* integrated with the editors, when you need an updated version of the editors to be used, **please provide a VSIX bundle so people can at least test your changes easily on VSCode.
+- Also, since we depend on BPMN, DMN and Test Scenario editors and our CI build is *not* integrated with the editors, when you need an updated version of the editors to be used, **please provide a VSIX bundle so people can at least test your changes easily on VSCode.
 Also, it's a good pratice to put a note on your PR saying that the editors have changed too**.